 \begin{thm} If $\Sigphi$ is an open book, $|\bd \Sigma| \geq 2$, and $n > 0$ is an integer, then the open book induced by topological $1/n$-surgery on a binding component $K$ (where the surgery coefficient is with respect to the page slope) supports the contact structure coming from inadmissible transverse $1/n$-surgery on $K$.
-In particular, the new open book is $(\Sigma, \phi\circ D_K^{-n})$, where $D_K$ is a positive Dehn twist about a curve on $\Sigma$ isotopic to the binding component $K$. \end{thm} \begin{proof} Recall that Baldwin and Etnyre \cite[Lemma 5.3]{BE:transverse} showed that if $|\bd \Sigma| \geq 2$, then we can find a standard neighbourhood of any binding component contactomorphic to $T^1_{\varepsilon}$, for some $\varepsilon > 0$ (with respect to the page slope).
+In particular, the new open book is $(\Sigma, \phi\circ D_K^{-n})$. \end{thm} \begin{proof} Recall that Baldwin and Etnyre \cite[Lemma 5.3]{BE:transverse} showed that if $|\bd \Sigma| \geq 2$, then we can find a standard neighbourhood of any binding component contactomorphic to $S^1_{\varepsilon}$, for some $\varepsilon > 0$ (with respect to the page slope).
 Thus we know that there is a neighbourhood of $K$, whose boundary is a pre-Lagrangian torus with slope 0, where each leaf of the foliation on the boundary is a Legendrian sitting on a page of the open book.
 We know from Proposition~\ref{prop:plusminus one surgery} that contact $(+1)$-surgery on a knot on the page of an open book, which is the same as $(+1)$-surgery with respect to the page slope, is equivalent to changing the monodromy of the open book by a negative Dehn twist.
 We know from Proposition~\ref{prop:+1 is transverse} and Ding and Geiges's description \cite{DG:surgery} of contact surgery that doing contact $(+1)$-surgery on $n$ leaves of slope $0$ is equivalent to doing inadmissible transverse $1/n$-surgery on $K$.
 The result follows. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{OBDThm} for $|\bd\Sigma| \geq 2$] Given an inadmissible slope $p/q > 0$, choose $n$ such that $1/n < p/q$.
-We know that inadmissible transverse $p/q$-surgery is equivalent to doing inadmissible transverse $1/n$-surgery, followed by some admissible transverse surgery.
+\begin{proof}[Proof of Theorem~\ref{OBDThm} for $|\bd\Sigma| \geq 2$] Given an inadmissible slope $p/q > 0$, choose a positive integer $n$ such that $1/n < p/q$.
+By Lemma~\ref{inadmissible then admissible}, we know that inadmissible transverse $p/q$-surgery is equivalent to doing inadmissible transverse $1/n$-surgery, followed by some admissible transverse surgery.
 Combining Theorem~\ref{thm:OBD multiple boundaries} and Theorem~\ref{BEV OBD Thm} gives the result.\end{proof}

 In order to extend this result to the case of a single boundary component, we construct an explicit contact form that is supported by the induced open book and whose kernel is isotopic to the contact structure of inadmissible transverse surgery.